Projects-Developer/50-Final-Year-Projects-with-Source-Code/README.md

 # 50-Final-Year-Projects-with-Source-Code
-Final year projects are a crucial part of a student's academic journey, particularly in the fields of engineering, computer science, and other technical disciplines.
+50 Final year projects with Code, Documents and Video Tutorial